-Background: The periconceptional period is a time in which environmentally-induced changes to the epigenome could have significant consequences for offspring health.
-Metastable epialleles (MEs) are genomic loci demonstrating inter-individual variation in DNA methylation with intra-individual cross-tissue correlation, suggesting that methylation states are established in the very early embryo prior to gastrulation.
-In our previous Gambian studies we have shown that ME methylation states in the offspring are predicted by maternal levels of certain nutritional biomarkers around the time of conception.
+Background: The periconceptional period is a time in which environmentally induced changes to the epigenome could have significant consequences for offspring health.
+Metastable epialleles (MEs) are genomic loci demonstrating interindividual variation in DNA methylation with intraindividual crosstissue correlation, suggesting that methylation states are established in the very early embryo before gastrulation.
+In our previous Gambian studies, we have shown that ME methylation states in the offspring are predicted by maternal concentrations of certain nutritional biomarkers around the time of conception.

-Objective: We assess whether the profile of maternal biomarker predictors of offspring methylation differs between rainy and dry seasons in a population of rural Gambians, using a larger set of 50 recently identified MEs.
+Objective: We aimed to assess whether the profile of maternal biomarker predictors of offspring methylation differs between rainy and dry seasons in a population of rural Gambians, using a larger set of 50 recently identified MEs.

-Methods: We measured 1-carbon biomarkers in maternal plasma back-extrapolated to conception, and cytosine-phosphate-guanine (CpG) methylation at 50 ME loci in their infants' blood at mean age 3.3 months (N=120 mother-child pairs).
-We tested for interactions between seasonality and effects of biomarker concentrations on mean ME methylation z-score.
-We used backwards stepwise linear regression to select the profile of nutritional predictors of methylation in each season, and repeated this analysis with biomarker principal components (PCs) to capture biomarker co-variation.
+Methods: We measured 1-carbon biomarkers in maternal plasma back-extrapolated to conception, and cytosine-phosphate-guanine (CpG) methylation at 50 ME loci in their infants' blood at a mean age of 3.3 mo (n = 120 mother-child pairs).
+We tested for interactions between seasonality and effects of biomarker concentrations on mean ME methylation z score.
+We used backward stepwise linear regression to select the profile of nutritional predictors of methylation in each season and repeated this analysis with biomarker principal components (PCs) to capture biomarker covariation.

-Results: We found preliminary evidence of seasonal differences in biomarker-methylation associations for folate, choline and homocysteine (interaction p values ≤0.03).
-Furthermore, in stratified analyses biomarker predictors of methylation changed between seasons.
-In the dry season B2 and methionine were positive predictors.
-In the rainy season, however, choline and B6 were positive predictors, and folate and B12 were negative ones.
-PC1 captured co-variation in the folate metabolism cycle and predicted methylation in dry season conceptions.
+Results: We found preliminary evidence of seasonal differences in biomarker-methylation associations for folate, choline, and homocysteine (interaction P values $\leq$ 0.03).
+Furthermore, in stratified analyses, biomarker predictors of methylation changed between seasons.
+In the dry season, vitamin B-2 and methionine were positive predictors.
+In the rainy season, however, choline and vitamin B-6 were positive predictors, and folate and vitamin B-12 were negative predictors.
+PC1 captured covariation in the folate metabolism cycle and predicted methylation in dry season conceptions.
 PC2 represented the betaine remethylation pathway and predicted rainy season methylation.

 Conclusions: Underlying nutritional status may modify the association between nutritional biomarkers and methylation, and should be considered in future studies.
+Curr Dev Nutr 2019;3:nzy082.